ank15/eBayTechTest/README.rst

 Test Results
 -------------
-Result logs and reports can be found under output folder Screenshots from the failed tests can be found in screenshots folder.
+Result logs and reports can be found under output folder.
+Screenshots from the failed tests can be found in screenshots folder.

 Note :  TEST_CASE_2/'Verify Login Without Username And Password' is failing due to browser captcha.